prividentity/cryptonets-python-sdk/docs/source/installation.rst

 Installation
 ============

+The Python SDK supports fault tolerant and multi-threaded programming support.

+It also supports docker and K8s elastic, load balancing too.

 Python Version
 --------------

 We recommend using the latest version of Python.
-PrivateID supports Python 3.6 and newer.
+This SDK supports Python 3.6 and newer.

 Dependencies
 ------------

-PrivateID have dependencies on numpy, scipy and Pillow for image processing.
+Cryptonets-SDK has dependencies on numpy, scipy and Pillow for image processing.
 These distributions will be installed automatically.
 PrivateID will detect and use them if already installed.